Green Chilli Pickle Recipe (Hari Mirch Ka Achar)

 Variations

-Add chopped raw mango or lime cubes to this green chilli pickle recipe to make a different variation.
+Add chopped or grated raw mango or lime cubes to this green chilli pickle recipe to make a different variation.

 Add garlic cloves, chopped ginger, or fresh turmeric to this pickle.